AdobeDocs/workfront.en/help/classic/manage-work/issues/convert-issues/convert-issue-to-project.md

       * Click the **x icon** to the right of any form that you do not want to transfer to the project to remove it.
       * Expand the **Add Custom Forms** menu to add more forms to the project.

    * (Optional and conditional) If you want to transfer custom form information from the issue you are converting to the project, add the project custom form that contains the same fields whose information you want to transfer from the issue.
-For information, see [Transfer custom form data to a larger work item](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/transfer-custom-form-data-larger-item.md).
+For information, see [Transfer custom form data when converting an object](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/transfer-custom-form-data-larger-item.md).

 1. Click **Save Changes.**